moxystudio/stylelint-config/README.md

 }
 ```

-ℹ️By default, stylelint will run on all files.
+ℹ️ By default, stylelint will run on all files.
 If your project uses separate CSS files, it's better to only lint `.css` files to avoid unexpected errors.
 You can do this by adding the tweaking `ignoreFiles`:

 ```json
 {